Below is a complete list of the facilities available to Music & Theatre.

 Carver 308 Theatre Rehearsal Lab

 Carver 308 is the space used for the performance based Theatre classes including The Actor’s Voice; Acting I, II, and III; Musical Theatre I and II; and Directing I and II.
 The room is also sees regular use as rehearsal space for ISU Theatre productions.
 This space is available to students when it is not in use for classes or ISU Music & Theatre rehearsals and can be reserved by check-out in the Theatre office located in 310 Carver.
+You may also email firstname.lastname@example.org to reserve space.
+To check availability, please see the calendar here.
 The room is equipped with A/V equipment, two scene and computerized lighting control, light board, and dance mirrors.

 Carver 338 Design Studio